Grand Boddha de Kamakura

 Cons

-• Fifteen minutes from the central station
+• Fifteen minutes on foot to the central station

 3

-for the sea view, surf and Enoshima
+for sea views, surf and sunsets

 Where to stay in this area